First, on a trip to Amsterdam with my daughter to see a college -

 Could not keep pace with his debts and went

-Bankrupt, forced to sell everything he owned.
+Bankrupt, sold everything he owned.

 Vindictive rules set by the drawing guild, for bankrupt artists.